 LearnUp Centers Outcomes

-These findings are in line with the historical outcomes of schools and tutors using the Steve Tattums reading program.
+LearnUp outcomes are in line with the historical outcomes of schools, learning specialists, and tutors using the Steve Tattum’s reading program.

-Steve Tattum’s reading program is known by two separate names, the Tattum Reading Program and the F. A.S.T.
+Historically, Steve Tattum’s reading program has been known by two separate names, the Tattum Reading Program and the F. A.S.T.
 Program.
-They are the same innovative approach, curriculum, methodologies, and materials.
-The research represented below was conducted on both the Tattum Reading Program and the F.A.S.T.
+Despite the different names, they are the same innovative approach, curriculum, methodologies, and materials.
+The research cited below was conducted on both the Tattum Reading Program and the F.A.S.T.
 Program.

 Implementation of a Reading Intervention Program: Internal Assessment and Cost Benefit Analysis

 By Derrick R. Fries, Eastern Michigan University, Tom Harwood and Greg Johnson, Grosse Pointe Public School System

 The results of a five-year study show that students who used the Tattum Reading Program (a.k.a.
 F.A.S.T.), who were initially performing below expectations in reading, made substantial reading gains during the time they were in the program.
 Moreover, they made reading gains more often associated with students who were not identified as struggling readers.
 Students in the study showed unexpected strong growth on the Michigan Educational Achievement Program (MEAP) tests.

 Read the report published in the 2014 Michigan Reading Journal, click here: Michigan Reading Journal 2014 Vol 47 No 1.